Esri/jsapi-resources/README.md

 ## Instructions
 Refer to the README files in each subdirectory of this repo for specific instructions on how to use a particular resource.

+## Troubleshooting
+For recommendations on identifying and solving issues in the ES module samples, see the [troubleshooting guide](./TROUBLESHOOTING.md).

 ## Resources
 * [ArcGIS Maps SDK for JavaScript](https://js.arcgis.com)
 * [TypeScript](http://www.typescriptlang.org/)